huggingface/hub-docs/tasks/src/table-question-answering/about.md

 ## Useful Resources

 In this area, you can insert useful resources about how to train or use a model for this task.

+This task page is complete thanks to the efforts of [Hao Kim Tieu](https://huggingface.co/haotieu). 🦸